 In consideration for providing the Services, the Company (through CannBioRex Pharma Limited) agreed to pay Prof. Nanchahal 15,000 British Pounds (GBP) per month (approximately \$20,800) during the term of the agreement, increasing to GBP 23,000 (approximately \$32,000) on the date (a) of publication of the data from the phase 2b clinical trial for Dupuytren's disease (RIDD) and (b) the date that the Company has successfully raised over \$15 million in capital.
 The fee will increase annually thereafter to reflect progression in other clinical trials and laboratory research as approved by the Board of Directors.
 The Company also agreed to pay Prof. Nanchahal a bonus ("Bonus 1") in the sum of GBP 100,000 upon submission of the Dupuytren's disease clinical trial data for publication in a peer-reviewed journal.
 In addition, for prior work performed, including completion of the recruitment to the RIDD (Dupuytren's) trial, the Company agreed to pay Prof. Nanchahal GBP 434,673 (approximately \$596,545)("Bonus 2").
-At the election of Prof. Nanchahal, Bonus 2 could be paid at least 50% (fifty percent) or more, as Prof. Nanchahal elected, in shares of the Company's common stock, at a share price of \$3.00 per share, or the share price on the date of the grant, whichever is lower, with the remainder paid in GBP.
+At the election of Prof. Nanchahal, Bonus 2 could be paid at least 50% (fifty percent) or more, as Prof. Nanchahal elected, in shares of the Company's common stock, at a share price of \$60.00 per share, or the share price on the date of the grant, whichever is lower, with the remainder paid in GBP.
 Bonus 2 was deemed earned and payable upon the Company raising a minimum of \$15 million in additional funding, through the sale of debt or equity, after December 1, 2020 (the "Vesting Date") and was not to be accrued, due or payable prior to such Vesting Date (which funding was raised on August 23, 2021).
-Finally, Prof. Nanchahal shall receive another one-time bonus ("Bonus 3") of GBP 5,000 (approximately \$7,000) on enrollment of the first patient to the phase 2 frozen shoulder trial, and another one-time bonus ("Bonus 4") of GBP 5,000 (approximately \$7,000) for enrollment of the first patient to the phase 2 delirium/POCD trial.
+Finally, Prof. Nanchahal shall receive another one-time bonus ("Bonus 4") of GBP 5,000 (approximately \$7,000) for enrollment of the first patient to the phase 2 frozen shoulder trial, and another one-time bonus ("Bonus 4") of GBP 5,000 (approximately \$7,000) for enrollment of the first patient to the phase 2 frozen shoulder trial, and another one-time bonus ("Bonus 4") of GBP 5,000 (approximately \$7,000) for enrollmen

-Effective March 30, 2021, in satisfaction of amounts owed to Prof. Nanchahal for 50% of Bonus 2, the Company issued 100,699 shares of the Company's common stock to Prof. Nanchahal.
-Additionally, on April 15, 2021, in satisfaction of amounts owed to Prof. Nanchahal for an additional 19% of Bonus 2, the Company issued 37,715 of the Company's common stock to Prof. Nanchahal.
+Effective March 30, 2021, in satisfaction of amounts owed to Prof. Nanchahal for 50% of Bonus 2, the Company issued 5,035 shares of the Company's common stock to Prof. Nanchahal.
+Additionally, on April 15, 2021, in satisfaction of amounts owed to Prof. Nanchahal for an additional 19% of Bonus 2, the Company issued 1,886 of the Company's common stock to Prof. Nanchahal.
 Both issuances were made under the Company's 2020 Omnibus Incentive Plan.

-On August 23, 2021, at the request of Prof. Nanchahal, the Company agreed to issue Prof. Nanchahal 61,535 shares of common stock in consideration for the remaining 31% (or 134,748.63 GBP, or \$184,605.62) of Bonus 2 (the "Nanchahal Shares"), based on a \$3.00 per share price, which shares were issued on August 23, 2021.
+On August 23, 2021, at the request of Prof. Nanchahal, the Company agreed to issue Prof. Nanchahal 3,077 shares of common stock in consideration for the remaining 31% (or 134,748.63 GBP, or \$184,605.62) of Bonus 2 (the "Nanchahal Shares"), based on a \$60.00 per share price, which shares were issued on August 23, 2021.
 The shares will be issued under the Company's 2020 Omnibus Incentive Plan.